Solution Validation

 1. Find 5-10 early customers

-2. Charge them (even if small amount)
+2. Charge them (even a small amount)

 3. Do everything manually behind the scenes